 They have no idea what’s causing it, and Nova‑Marie doesn’t care to find out.
 Not even when a ghost, a demon, and a púca move in with her.
 But when some aggressive demon hunters come to town and mess with her neighbourhood, ignoring things may no longer be an option.
 If Nova‑Marie wants to keep the peace and keep her friends alive (or dead, as the case may be), she may actually have to get off her butt and do something about it.

-Tea and the Transcendent will be available for purchase at Cliffside Village Books and also on Amazon.
+Tea and the Transcendent is available for purchase on Amazon.
 Genevieve once thought about setting up a shop page, but it was entirely too much effort.
-If you'd like to purchase a copy from her directly but can't make it into her bookstore, here's a link you should definitely click.
+If you'd like to purchase a copy from her directly, here's a link you should definitely click.
+She sometimes also sells her books along with her bookish art at local markets.

 You're still here?
 Go click the link!
 Fine.
 Read some more about the book: